 “Globally, we have seen recent prolonged drought act as a factor driving both spikes in food prices and mass displacement of populations, each contributing to instability and eventual conflict,” he said.

 “For example, five years of drought in Syria decimated farmers’ crops and forced millions to migrate to urban areas.
 These drought refugees found little in the way of jobs and were quickly disenfranchised with the government,” Sullivan said.
 “The result is civil war in Syria.”

 Sullivan said additional impacts can be seen in unprecedented wildfires and the effect of rising sea levels on low-lying island nations, some of which are planning wholesale evacuation.

 “Over the coming decades, I think those areas already stressed by water and food shortage and poor governance — these span the globe — will present the greatest near-term threat for conflict,” he said.

 “In the longer term, many of these areas will be threatened by rising sea level.”

-Sullivan, who serves as Chairman of the Board of Trustees at Norwich, closed his presentation by challenging Norwich students to lead the nation in tackling the complex problems associated with climate change.
+Sullivan, who chairs Norwich’s Board of Trustees, closed his presentation by challenging Norwich students to lead the nation in tackling the complex problems associated with climate change.